Rantesh/RobotCode/README.md

 * Get debugging working!
 * *ADD IDEAS TO THIS LIST WHEN YOU THINK OF THEM*

+##Port mapping:
+* PWM
+   * Robot drive is on ports 1 and 2
+   * The climb talons are on port 3 and 4
+   * The shooter wall servo is on port 5
+   * The flywheel is on port 6
+   * The (currently unused) agitator servo is on port 7

 ## TEST TEST TEST

 Get the software on the robot as early and often as possible!
 This will allow us to prove out and continuously improve our code as we go.
 It will also help mechanical and electrical to discover problems within their areas sooner.
 And its fun.